Updated on 19th December 2025

 Tattu

 Tattu is the perfect place for date night.
 The interior has real wow-factor – a cherry blossom tree fills the ceiling, illuminated with purple light, and intricate lines inspired by modern tattoo art adorn the walls.
 The menu is equally thoughtful.
 It’s a selection of traditional Chinese dishes, brought up to date with a modern twist.
-Spring rolls stuffed with wild mushroom, wagyu ribeye with truffle sesame soy and mock chicken, black bean sauce with asparagus and mange tout are ready and waiting to be snaffled.
+Spring rolls stuffed with aromatic duck and cherry hoisin, white miso salmon with pickled ginger and cucumber salad, and caramel soy aged steak are ready and waiting to be snaffled.
 The inventive cocktails are as tasty as they are pretty too.

 Tattu, 29 East Parade, Leeds, West Yorkshire, LS1 5PS.